b3h3moth/UnixCentric/README.md

-UnixCentric is a perfect World of the Unix System Developer/Engineer.
+UnixCentric is a Unix System Developer World

-At the moment it is Strongly Under Construction.
+Posix, C ansi